Robin Askwith: Career

 Following the success of if..., Askwith made his television debut as a yob in the BBC series Scene.
 He would also attend the Corona Theatre School in between acting jobs.
-Askwith had roles in the historical epic film Alfred the Great(1969), the thriller Otley (1969), and, playing the title role, in the film version of Hans Brinker and the Silver Skates (1969).
+Askwith had roles in the historical epic film Alfred the Great (1969), the thriller Otley (1969), and, playing the title role, in the film version of Hans Brinker and the Silver Skates (1969).
 In 1970, Askwith had his first major role in the comedy film Cool It Carol!
 (1970).

-Askwith then appeared on television in series' such as Randall and Hopkirk (Deceased) and Father, Dear Father and a recurring role as Eddie in Please Sir! and its spin-off The Fenn Street Gang, before having his first regular role as Harvey Micklethwaite in the sitcom On The House in 1971.
+Askwith then appeared on television in series such as Randall and Hopkirk (Deceased) and Father, Dear Father, and a recurring role as Eddie in Please Sir!, and its spin-off The Fenn Street Gang, before having his first regular role as Harvey Micklethwaite in the sitcom On The House in 1971.
 In 1970, Askwith starred in Scramble (1970), the first of four films he would make for the Children's Film Foundation, the others being All Coppers Are...
-(1971), Hide and Seek (1972) and The Hostages (1975).
+(1971), Hide and Seek (1972), and The Hostages (1975).
 Askwith also had a role in the epic film Nicholas and Alexandra (1971).
-He would then have roles in television series' including Dixon of Dock Green, Public Eye, The Main Chance and Bless This House, and in a deleted scene from the film Brother Sun, Sister Moon (1972).
-Askwith also starred in a string of horror films: Tower of Evil (1972), The Flesh and Blood Show (1973) and Horror Hospital (1973).
+He would then have roles in television series including Dixon of Dock Green, Public Eye, The Main Chance and Bless This House, and in a deleted scene from the film Brother Sun, Sister Moon (1972).
+Askwith also starred in a string of horror films: Tower of Evil (1972), The Flesh and Blood Show (1973), and Horror Hospital (1973).

-After starring in Pasolini's The Canterbury Tales (1972) and the comedy film Four Dimensions of Greta (1972), Askwith played Mike Abbot in film version of television sitcom Bless This House (1972).
+After appearing in Pasolini's The Canterbury Tales (1972) and the comedy film Four Dimensions of Greta (1972), Askwith played Mike Abbot in the film version of television sitcom Bless This House (1972).
 During filming, Askwith became good friends with co-star Sid James.
 Other members of the cast included comedy stalwarts Peter Butterworth, Terry Scott, June Whitfield and Wendy Richard.
-Impressed by his performance, the producers offered Askwith a role in Carry On Girls (1973) which also starred Sid James.
+Impressed by his performance, the producers offered Askwith the role alongside Sid James in Carry On Girls (1973).

 Shortly after starring in Antony Balch's Horror Hospital (1973), Askwith was offered the starring role in Confessions of a Window Cleaner (1974), directed by Val Guest.
 The part had been turned down by Richard Beckinsale, Richard O'Sullivan, Nicky Henson and Dennis Waterman.
 The success of the film led to three sequels, Confessions of a Pop Performer (1975), Confessions of a Driving Instructor (1976) and Confessions from a Holiday Camp (1977).